Howden Group Holdings Limited and Howden Group Services Limited UK Privacy Notice

-Share transfers, allotments and other share transactions, including dividends and operation of an internal market
+Share transfers, allotments and other share-related matters including dividends, shareholder votes and operation of an internal market

-HMRC, Companies House, employee benefit trust and share registrar.
+HMRC, Companies House, employee benefit trust, offshore services provider, shareholder portal provider and share registrar.

 Share register management and reconciliations

-HMRC, Companies House, FCA, ICO and other regulators, financial institutions, solicitors and other professional firms.
+HMRC, Companies House, FCA, ICO, offshore services provider, shareholder portal provider and other regulators, financial institutions, solicitors and other professional firms.